gskorupa/cricket-website/README.md

 # Cricket website template

-This is an example of a website using the [Cricket HCMS service](https://github.com/gskorupa/cricket-hcms.git).
-The website was built using the Svelte framework and is hosted by a Node.js server.
-The website code is deliberately simple to focus on integration with the Cricket HCMS service.
+This is an example of a website that uses the [Cricket HCMS](https://github.com/gskorupa/cricket-hcms.git).
+The website was built using the Svelte framework and is hosted on a Node.js server.
+The website code is intentionally simple to focus on the integration with the Cricket HCMS service.
-The site is set up as part of a demo for the Cricket HCMS project - refer to its documentation for details.
+The site is set up as part of a demo for the Cricket HCMS project.

 ## Creating a project